 The first feelings of danger I got on the streets, as the traffic made my heart pump a bit faster.
 Everyone drives where they find a way to go, the vespas pass by with some extra speed, at times even in impossible places.
 Here is a short video I took that shows how the traffic lights, or the lack of them, work.
 Quite well actually, everyone can move by the same rules.

-About another dangerous matter, the mafia, known by the name Camorra in Napoli, it is these days more underground and a normal tourist rarely witnesses any events of it, but it’s still living.
+About another dangerous matter, the mafia, known by the name Camorra in Naples, it is these days more underground and a normal tourist rarely witnesses any events of it, but it’s still living.
 Already once before I posted about Gomorra, a true story of Camorrra written by Roberto Saviano.
 It explains the system very well and shows that mafia is definitely not a joke as few people seem to think, it is everyday life for many locals.

 In the middle of all this I really started feeling to live in that exact moment.
 And when talking about this, we cannot skip food.
-Napoli is most known of its pizza and pasta but there are so many other local specialities.
+Napoli is most known of its pizza and pasta but there are so many other local specialties.
 Such as fresh mozzarella.

 Sea food is a must to try since by the Mediterranean you experience it with your every sense.
 You smell and see the waves, and you feel the warm Mediterranean breeze on your skin while the salty deliciousness takes over.
 As this octopus in the picture.

-As in any at least a bit touristic place, also in Napoli area you should follow the locals to find the best and most original food, such as this restaurant ‘Zona A’ in Pozzuoli.
+As in any at least a bit touristic place, also in Naples area you should follow the locals to find the best and most original food, such as this restaurant ‘Zona A’ in Pozzuoli.